 - You have provided the necessary information on the configuration page. - The information you provided is valid or in the correct format.
-For example, if the runtime environment you specified is associated with another cluster configuration. - The information you provided is valid or in the correct format.
-For example, if the runtime environment you specified is associated with another cluster configuration.
+For example, the runtime environment shouldn't be associated with another advanced configuration.

-If you encounter errors related to context keys when you validate an advanced configuration, then add key ccs.k8s.policy.context.key to the runtime property in the advanced configuration.
+If you encounter errors related to context keys when you validate an advanced configuration, then add key cos.k8s.policy.context.key to the runtime property in the advanced configuration.
 You can use the following value structure to add the context keys: